High school resume templates

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

-A high school resume is a document that highlights your accomplishments, extracurricular activities, interests and work history where applicable.
-Think of it as a marketing tool which enables you to sell yourself to employers as a worthwhile candidate.
+A high school resume is where you showcase all your accomplishments, extracurricular activities, interests and work history where applicable.
+Think of it as a marketing tool that shows employers why they should hire you.
+It's where you dust off your bragging skills, show your best self, ultimately show what a great employee you would be.

 Whether you're applying for a part-time job, scholarship or academic program, your resume is meant to give the recruiter basic information about who you are and reveal why you would fit it perfectly within the organisation they represent.